all-yall/hb-port/README.md

 such as the RG35XXSP and other aarch64 architecture devices.

 ## How do I use it?
-Drop the entire contents of the `Highway\ Blossoms\ 1.2.5\ -\ Unified/` folder provided by buying the game on itch.io and then run the `./Highway Blossoms.sh` script to start it.
+Drop the entire contents of the `Highway\ Blossoms\ 1.2.5\ -\ Unified/game` folder into the `gamefiles` folder and then run the `./Highway Blossoms.sh` script to start it.

 ## Things to note!
 * The first time you run the game, it will take a while to start, like 15 minutes.